Igor (film): Home media

-Igor was released to DVD, Blu-ray, and Amazon Prime in the United States and Canada on January 20, 2009, by 20th Century Fox Home Entertainment; Wal-mart exclusively sold DVDs with memorabilia, toys, and a book of the film, and Best Buy sold them five-dollars off.
-The DVD includes deleted scenes, bloopers, and a featurette named Be An Igor; and Blu-ray includes those plus an alternate opening and commentary by Leondis, McKenna and Howard.
+Igor was released to DVD, Blu-ray and Amazon Prime in the United States and Canada on January 20, 2009, by 20th Century Fox Home Entertainment and MGM Home Entertainment; Wal-mart exclusively sold DVDs with memorabilia, toys and a book of the film, and Best Buy sold them five dollars off.
+The DVD includes deleted scenes, bloopers and a featurette named Be An Igor; and Blu-ray includes those plus an alternate opening and commentary by Leondis, McKenna and Howard.
 The film ranked fourth in its opening weekend at the DVD sales chart, making $3,509,704 off 175,000 DVD units.
 As per the latest figures, 596,146 DVD units have been sold, translating to $11,739,919 in revenue.
 Internationally, the film was issued on Blu-ray in Germany on December 3, 2009 and Mexico in 2014.
 MGM later included Igor in two of its collections: a Blu-ray Best of Family collection released on February 4, 2014, and an MGM 90th Anniversary DVD set distributed on June 3, 2014.